Big Momma's Vocabulator

 (v. t.)
 To deprive of the beard; to shave.

-(v. i.)
-To play rudely and boisterously; to leap and frisk about
+• (v. i.)
+To play rudely and boisterously; to leap and frisk about in play.

 (n.)
 A girl who indulges in boisterous play.